azat-co/azatblog/contents/hec-paris-4/index.md

 ## HEC Paris Entrepreneurs Panel and Alumni Gathering

 I visited a live event in San Francisco, organized by the executive HEC Paris organization.
-They brought Executive MBA students from Europe (HEC EMBA Entrepreneurship Major Class of 2020), and also they organized an entrepreneurship panel of speakers: Danny Hamadi, Sheryle Bolton, and Carlos Diaz.
+They brought Executive MBA students from Europe (HEC EMBA Entrepreneurship Major Class of 2020), and also they organized an entrepreneurship panel of speakers: Danny Hamady, Sheryle Bolton, and Carlos Diaz.
 The event was in an old building next to the famous Fairmont Hotel, where typically USA presidents stay when they visit San Francisco.

  ![](IMG_0266.jpeg)